saracen66/road-damage-detection-system/README.md

 # Road Damage Detection System

-A road damage detection platform developed for the DIU AI Competition by **Team Anvil**.
-The system uses a custom-trained YOLO model to detect road damages from images and videos, estimate severity, assign maintenance priority, and generate actionable maintenance recommendations.
+A road damage detection platform developed for the DIU AI Competition by **QRARG-PavAnalytics** AKA **Team Anvil**.
+The system uses a custom-trained YOLO model to detect road damage from images and videos, estimate severity, assign maintenance priority, and generate actionable maintenance recommendations.

 ---